eddowding/CoDraft/README.md

-# CoDraft - Collaborative Document Editor
+# DocVote - Collaborative Document Editor

 A modern, real-time collaborative document editing platform built with Next.js 14 and Supabase.
-CoDraft allows teams to create, edit, and collaborate on documents with voting and commenting features.
+DocVote allows teams to create, edit, and collaborate on documents with voting and commenting features.

 ## Features